 We awoke for our second day in Petra.
 We had another hike planned to the High Place of Sacrifice and through Wadi Farasa.
 Suman and Syreeta decided that they would rather spend a more leisurely time strolling around the theater and the Great Temple as we didn’t spend much time exploring them yesterday.
 Margaret and I opted for the hike that would lead us up above Petra for views down on the complex.
 Continue reading “From Wadi Musa to Wadi Rum…Jordan is Wonderful!” →

 I count today as our first real day in Jordan.
 The forecast improved as it called for sunny weather with a temperature around 50 degrees.
 Much better than the fog, rain and snow of yesterday.
 Our guide planned to meet us at the hotel at 7:00am, so we went upstairs to breakfast when it opened at 6:30am.
 They cooked us tasty scrambled eggs to go with a buffet of pita bread, hummus, olives, jams, and za’atar (my new favorite spice).
 Continue reading “From Little Petra to Petra…Phenomenal” →

 I wonder how many more people would travel if getting to the destination weren’t so difficult!
 We started out on Christmas day in Denver with light snow flurries and cool temperatures, but no weather bad enough to delay our 2pm flight to Houston.
 We felt lucky given the havoc the recent weather has played on people.
-We also felt like the staff in the Denver, both at Root Down, at the gate, and on the plane were quite nice for having to work on Christmas.
-We gave them some chocolates and Starbucks gift cards.
+In addition, the staff in the Denver airport, both at Root Down, at the gate, and on the plane were quite nice for having to work on Christmas.
+To improve their holiday, we gave them some chocolates and Starbucks gift cards.
 Continue reading “Ambling Through Amman’s Citadel in Jordan” →